Table of Contents

 The iconic look of Ovation guitars is the sound holes, which feature on both sides of the strings instead of underneath.
 Although this limits the volume of the guitars, it capitalizes on the tonal quality of the woods used, giving it a good amount of sustain and attack.

-The fingerboard uses rosewood, usually found on electric guitars which provide a rich warm sound and a classic feel.
+The fingerboard uses rosewood, usually found on electric guitars which provides a rich warm sound and a classic feel.

-Ovation produces their very own pickups which catch the guitar sound effortlessly and a preamp that has a three-band EQ and a gain control if you wish to overdrive the amplified sound slightly.
+Ovation produces its very own pickups which catch the guitar sound effortlessly and a preamp that has a three-band EQ and a gain control if you wish to overdrive the amplified sound slightly.

 - Electro-acoustic stage guitar with nylon strings and Mid-Depth-Bowl-Body.

 - Body: Lyracord with cutaway.

 - Optimised fan bracing.

 - Rounded C” neck profile.

 - 20 Frets.